treebeardtech/nbmake-action/README.md

 ## Treebeard Teams

 We are a startup and are building a separate product which the library integrates with.
 Our goal with Teams is to improve the observability of testing/deployment to speed up debugging.
-Let [laurence](mailto:laurence@treebeard.io) know if you want to try it out.
+[Let us know](https://laurencewatson.typeform.com/to/Bgj6hp) if you want to try it out.

 <p align="center"><img src="https://storage.googleapis.com/treebeard_image_dump_public/github.png" width="550px" style="margin:'auto'"/></p>